Civil Resolution Tribunal: Dispute resolution process

 The CRT provides the public with access to interactive information pathways, tools, and a variety of dispute resolution methods including negotiation, facilitation and, if necessary, adjudication.
-Participants use all of these ODR services from a computer or mobile device at a time that is convenient for them.
+Participants are to use these justice services from a computer or mobile device.
 For those who are unable or unwilling to use technology to resolve their dispute, the tribunal provides paper-based or telephone-based services.